We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

-In fact, some people say that hay should contribute up to 70% of the guinea pig diet!
+Hay should contribute up to 70% of the guinea pig diet!

-While food pellets will provide much of the hay that the guinea pig needs, it is important that they also have some fresh hay.
+While food pellets will provide much of the hay that guinea pig needs, it is important that they also have some fresh hay.

 The key thing here is that you make sure that hay for guinea pigs is fresh, clean, dry, and free from mold.